 LeGette began as Business Manager in 2006 after retiring as Plant Manager of Kordsa USA, a local tire cord manufacturing plant; having serving previously as Manager of Finance for approximately 25 years.
 LeGette and his wife Charlotte have two daughters, Anne Caudill married to Bill and they have two sons, John Alec and Daniel.
 Marie Tracy is married to Jim and they have twin daughters, Kate and Grace.
 LeGette enjoys spending time with his family, time outdoors, gardening, long walks, traveling and attempting to play the guitar and harmonica.

 Lu is the Office Manager and joined the staff of Laurinburg Presbyterian Church in November 2009, with eleven years of experience in a church office.
 Lu received her Bachelor of Arts in Business Administration from the University of North Carolina at Charlotte.
-Lu is the mother of Katie, and grandmother of twins: a girl Raemy and a boy Ryder, born Christmas Eve 2011.
-Lu enjoys cooking, gardening, listening to music, traveling, swimming and watching sports.
-She is an avid football and Clemson fan.
+Lu is the mother of Katie (who is married to Forrest) and grandmother of twins: a girl Raemy and a boy Ryder, born Christmas Eve 2011.
+Lu’s family grew when she married Don Ohl on May 16, 2015 as Don has three daughters, Colleen (who is married to Keith), Cheri (who is married to Brad), and Cari.
+Cari is the mother of our third granddaughter Charli Ann.
+Don grew up on a farm in Iowa, and is a retired maintenance mechanic with the Dept. of Defense in Washington, D.C.
+Lu enjoys cooking, gardening, decorating, listening to music, traveling, swimming, camping and watching Clemson and Carolina Panthers football.

 José Rivera, Ph.D.
 Assistant professor of choral music education and director of the University Chorale at the University of North Carolina at Pembroke.
 He is an active conductor, clinician, and adjudicator.
 He has conducted All-State and Honor Choirs in North Carolina, Florida, Texas, Wisconsin, Louisiana, and Rhode Island.
 His research on Latin American choral music has been published in the NCMEA and ACDA Journals.
 Dr. Rivera holds the Ph.D. in Choral Conducting/Choral Music Education and a Master of Choral Music Education degree from Florida State University and currently serves as the American Choral Directors Association National Chair for Multicultural and Ethnic Perspectives.